subhagpo/PhoneGapDayWorkshop/README.md

     - Clone the repo https://github.com/subhagpo/App : A feedback application, using Facebook authentication integrated with Firebase backend, that allows users to submit ratings to predefined set of questions using their mobile devices.
     - Build the app, show it running on the device.
     - Create HockeyApp account and deploy the app for beta testers to download.
-    - Add HockeyApp registration, unti tests and run unit/UI tests on a device.
+    - Add HockeyApp registration, unit tests and run unit/UI tests on a device.

 - CI workflow
     - Create a VSTS instance connected to the GITHUB repo